smcgdub/Discover-Ireland-MS2-Project/testing.md

 ### **A) The app.js file** ###

-* This file contains the JavaScript for the creation and loading of the weather widgets, the 3 YouTube videos on the site (One on each city page) and for the smooth scrolling effect you get from clicking on a list item in the Navbar.
+* This file contains the JavaScript for the creation and loading of the weather widget, and for the smooth scrolling effect you get from clicking on a list item in the Navbar.

 **TESTING OF THE APP.JS FILE**